genudine/ess-demux/README.md

 ## How to use this

 The service runs on port 8007 by default, you can change it to whatever via `PORT`, if you're using this as a bare service.
-You may also change the `DEFAULT_SERVICE_ID` from `s:example`; allowing you to omit this from the URL.
+You must set `SERVICE_ID`; allowing you to omit this from the URL.

 `docker run -d -p 8007:8007 ghcr.io/genudine/ess-demux/ess-demux:latest`

-Connect to `ws://localhost:8007/streaming?environment=all&service-id=s:example`
+Connect to `ws://localhost:8007` (any other part of the URL is optional and ignored...)

 Send subscriptions like any other ESS-compatible websocket.

-Upon connection, you can expect an event like this:
+Upon connection, you can expect an event like this to validate what we're connected to.

 ```json
 {